shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-These methods won't delete sensitive views from auto screen recording, only from the screenshot.

 ## Auto screen recording
 Use Android system flag `FLAG_SECURE` on an activity if you want to prevent sensitive data from being visible on the auto screen recording.
-It will make the activity black on the video:
+It will make the activity black in the video:

 <Tabs
 groupId="android"